The People Flying During The Pandemic And How Airlines Are Trying To Protect Them

 Social distancing on planes right now is relatively easy because air travel demand is next to nothing.
 But what about when large numbers of people start flying again?

-"In the long term that's a business model that cannot be sustained," said Nick Calio, president of the group Airlines for America, in a Senate Commerce Committee hearing this week on the impact of the coronavirus on the aviation industry.
+"In the long term, that's a business model that cannot be sustained," said Nick Calio, president of Airlines for America, in a Senate commerce committee hearing on Wednesday on the impact of the coronavirus on the aviation industry.

-Aviation industry analyst Marisa Garcia explains that blocking out or removing middle seats would reduce the number of seats airlines could sell by about one third, sharply reducing revenue or forcing the airlines to raise prices on other seats to make up the difference.
+Aviation industry analyst Marisa Garcia explains that blocking out or removing middle seats would reduce the number of seats airlines could sell by about one-third, sharply reducing revenue or forcing the airlines to raise prices on other seats to make up the difference.

 "It would force a reduction of capacity on all aircraft to the point where air fares would probably skyrocket, increasing as much as, over 50%," Garcia said.

 Airlines and airplane manufacturers are looking at other ways to protect passengers from the spread of the coronavirus and other communicable diseases.
 Some suggest plexiglass dividers between seats or turning the middle seat around to face the rear of the plane.
-The Italian aircraft interior design company Avio Interiors has drawn up plans to combine those ideas with a kind of plastic capsule that would surround each seat.
+The Italian aircraft-interior design company Aviointeriors has drawn up plans to combine those ideas with a kind of plastic capsule that would surround each seat.

-Any such solution would cost the airlines plenty and right now, the U.S. airlines are burning through cash at a rate of $10 billion a month.
-But there are less expensive changes, like using touchless technology so passengers and employees don't interact as much, temperature scanning of travelers as they go through security or board the plane, and requiring "immunity passports" that would indicate if a passenger had recently been tested for the virus and cleared.
+Any such solution would cost the airlines plenty, and right now U.S. airlines are burning through cash at a rate of $10 billion a month.
+But there are less expensive changes, such as using touchless technology so passengers and employees don't have contact during interactions and transactions, temperature scanning of travelers as they go through security or board the plane, and requiring "immunity passports" that would indicate if a passenger had recently been tested for the virus and cleared.

-But regardless of which changes are adapted, it's safe to say a new normal will be coming to air travel and it will be unlike anything we've experienced before.
+But regardless of which changes are adopted, it's safe to say a new normal will be coming to air travel and it will be unlike anything we've experienced before.